grafana/grafana/docs/sources/setup-grafana/configure-docker.md

 ## Troubleshoot a Docker deployment

-By default, the Grafana log level is set to `INFO`, but you can increase the log level to `DEBUG` mode when you try to reproduce a problem.
+By default, the Grafana log level is set to `INFO`, but you can increase the log level to `DEBUG` mode when you want to reproduce a problem.

 For more information about logging, refer to [logs]({{< relref "./configure-grafana#log" >}}).